stevhens/iOS-NewsAPI-MVVM/README.md

 ## Outline

-This app makes me learn about using Covid19 Tracking API and implement MVVM Architecture.
+This app makes me learn about using News API and implement MVVM Architecture.
 This app developed in SwiftUI.

 ## What is NewsOn